India Open 2023: Dates, Schedule And Players To Watch

 View this post on Instagram

-There are a significant number of Singapore players who are participating in the tournament.
+There are a few Hong Kong players who are participating in the tournament.
 Here is a list of everyone you should be cheering for:

 India Open 2023 will be live-streamed on the Badminton World Federation’s official YouTube channel BWF TV.